s-nashad2020/freelancer-test-repo/.junie/guidelines.md

 * Use the latest features of Kotlin if it makes sense
 * do not check or write tests.
 * Do not use comments, the code should be self-explanatory
+* Never split into Impl and interface, just assume there is one implementation